lorran-xo/audiobook-app/README.md

 # ABOUT

+DEPRECATED - A new one was developed here: https://github.com/lorran-xo/AudioBookLibraryApp

 This is a small fast-developed React Native app that lists audiobooks from LibriVox, where you can see details about each audiobook and also listen to them.

 Api: https://librivox.org/api/info